What Hiking Backpack to Choose & How to Pack it?

 In terms of hiking backpacks, rather than talking about their size as such, we usually talk about their capacity (generally measured in litres).

 For a hike that lasts anything from a few hours to a whole day, it's best to choose a backpack that has a capacity of around 40 litres.
 This general benchmark is not something you have to entirely abide by though.
 It all depends on what you'll be taking with you!
 In colder weather, you'll likely be packing thicker items of clothing, like a fleece for example, that take up more space, meaning a larger capacity is preferable.
-If you're hiking in summer though, your gear will generally be a bit more lightweight, which means a 20 or 30-litre backpack will usually suffice.
+If you're hiking in the summer months though, your gear will generally be a bit more lightweight, which means a 20 or 30-litre backpack will usually suffice.

 If, however, you're embarking on a longer hike that'll take a few days to complete, then it's ideal to choose a design that has a minimum capacity of 50 litres.
 Finally, if as well as hiking you're intending to camp, then it's best to allow yourself a bag with a 60 or even 70-litre capacity, as you'll naturally have more equipment to take with you, which your backpack will need to accommodate!